Embed sustainability in policies, govt told

 The government should embed sustainability in all aspects of its policies to achieve the United Nations' Sustainable Development Goals (SDGs), a forum told.

-In a forum titled “The New Chapter of SDGs”, organised on Sunday at the Sustainability Expo 2023 at the Queen Sirikit National Convention Centre, Chol Bunnag, director of SDG Move, said SDGs contains 17 goals, and each are viewed by the government as separate.
+In a forum titled "The New Chapter of SDGs", organised yesterday at the Sustainability Expo 2023 at the Queen Sirikit National Convention Centre, Chol Bunnag, director of SDG Move, said SDGs contains 17 goals, and each are viewed by the government as separate.

 In fact, the effect of each goal relates to other goals, he said, highlighting the relationship between abundant property, hunger, good health and well-being, clean water and sanitation.